Science Department Courses

 0334 Full Year 1 Credit Grades 9-11

 Life Science: Biology follows the New York State Science Learning Standards.
-Emphasis is placed on the science practices of argumentation, modeling, data analysis, and scientific investigations to understand human body regulation, genetics, changes in populations over time and ecosystem dynamics.
+Emphasis is placed on the science practices of argumentation, modeling, data analysis, and scientific investigations to understand human body regulation, genetics, evolutionary changes in populations and ecosystem dynamics.
 Students will be expected to use data, evidence and biology principles to explain phenomena.
-This course has a mandatory 1200-minute lab requirement and culminates with a required Regents Exam in June.
+This course has a mandatory 1200-minute lab requirement, 3 required state labs, and culminates with a required Regents Exam in June.

 LIVING ENVIRONMENT ESSENTIALS